joetidee/enzyme-react-intl/README.md

 # enzyme-react-intl
 Enables you to test React components, using Enzyme, where those components rely on `react-intl`.
-If you were to test a component that used `react-intl` using Enzyme's `mount` and `shallow` methods, then your tests would throws errors.
+If you were to test a component that used `react-intl`, using Enzyme's `mount` and `shallow` methods, then your tests would throw errors.
+This package enables you to test your React components using the same `react-intl` language files that your application would ordinarily use in production.
+This improves the reliability of your React component tests.

 ## Installation
 To install this package in your project run the following: